 A variety of insects and other invertebrates take refuge under logs and stones, safe from large predators, or damaging frosts in winter.
-Turn one over briefly and discover a tiny new world.
+Turn over a log briefly, or peep under the flaps of peeling bark, and you’ll reveal a menagerie.

 All illustrations by Felicity Rose Cole